Intern & Volunteer in Africa

 Do I need to arrange my own flight & accommodation?

 Accommodation is fully provided by Kaya for all participants interning or volunteering in Africa.
 Kaya Responsible Travel will organize a guest house, homestay or shared accommodation for all volunteers and interns.
-However, your flight is not included in program fees, so you’ll be responsible for arranging your travel independently.
-We’re happy to help give you travel advice though!
+However, your flight is not included in programme fees, so you’ll be responsible for arranging your travel independently.
+We’ll be here to give you guidance on your travels if needed!

 How do I apply for a visa for Africa?

-Don’t worry, your placement advisors will help you every step of the way for applying to any VISAs necessary.
-Visa requirements vary for each country in Africa, so it is better to research each country individually – feel free to ask any questions on which volunteer programs require VISAs.
+Don’t worry, your placement advisors will help you every step of the way for applying to any visas necessary to volunteer or intern in Africa.
+Visa requirements vary for each country, so it is important to research each destination individually – feel free to ask any questions on which programmes require a visa for your nationality.
+We’ll advise you in the steps you’ll need to take, should you require a visa.
+Ultimately, you are responsible for arranging the correct visa and confirming current guidlines with the embassy of the country you plan to travel to.

 How do I know what Intern or Volunteer in Africa programme is right for me?

-When choosing between Africa volunteer programs, ask yourself these questions:
+When choosing between Africa volunteer programmes and internship opportunties, ask yourself these questions:

 - Do you feel connected to a certain aspect of one of our programmes?